pattama/cta-logger/README.md

 logger.error('An error has occurred!');
 ````

+If you configure your logger with a level 'info' you will see only logged message with levels: error, warn, info

+If you configure your logger with a level 'debug' you will see only logged message with levels: error, warn, info, verbose, debug

+..etc

 ### Log output author or id
 By default, author of the log output is set to UNKNOWN, to override it you can either